The funds raised by David Shepherd Wildlife Foundation (DSWF) directly support a variety of ground-based conservation partners across Africa and Asia.

 Phoenix Fund is an organisation based in Russia, working to protect the Amur tiger.

-Through law enforcement initiatives across the challenging landscape of the Russian Far East, national campaigns and a variety of educational activities, Phoenix Fund works to change attitudes and protect the Amur tiger and its habitat.
+Through law enforcement initiatives across the challenging landscape of the Russian Far East, national campaigns and a variety of educational and community activities, Phoenix Fund works to change attitudes and protect the Amur tiger and its habitat.

 Snow Leopard Trust (SLT) is an organisation based in Mongolia and Kyrgyzstan.